Dinner TheaterAct. Create Personas. Entertain. Develop You.

 No Fear Here.
 The World’s A Stage!

-Though the Stage is quiet now due to COVID-19, it will come to life again in safer days and give theater-goers a reason to smile again.
+Though COVID-19 silenced the stage for months, it will come to life again in late September 2021 and give theater-goers a reason to smile.

 Stay tuned here for updates!

 Keith Smith is a graduate of former Hudson High, an actor and soloist in his own right, and a community theater director known throughout the Carolinas and Southeast.
-He is the Director of Hudson Dinner Theater.
+He is the Director of HUB Station Theater.

 Willing to Volunteer for the Dinner Theater?